 Get exclusive member benefits & effect social change.
 Join Today

-Approximately 5 to 8 percent of pregnant women get preeclampsia.
+Approximately 5 to 10 percent of all pregnant women get preeclampsia.

-Doctors cannot yet identify one single cause of preeclampsia.
-But some potential causes are being explored, including:
+Doctors cannot yet identify one single cause of preeclampsia, but some potential causes are being explored.
+These include:

 There are also risk factors that can increase your chances of developing preeclampsia.
 These include:

 Nothing can definitively prevent this condition.
-Early and consistent prenatal care can help your doctor diagnose it sooner.
+Early and consistent prenatal care can help your doctor diagnose it sooner and avoid complications.
 Having a diagnosis will allow your doctor to provide you with proper monitoring until your delivery date.

 It’s important to remember that you might not notice any symptoms of preeclampsia.
 If you do develop symptoms, some common ones include: